Lobotomy: Early psychosurgery

 Before the 1930s, individual doctors had infrequently experimented with novel surgical operations on those deemed insane.
 Most notably in 1888, Swiss psychiatrist Gottlieb Burckhardt initiated what is commonly considered the first systematic attempt at modern human psychosurgery.
 He operated on six chronic patients under his care at the Swiss Préfargier Asylum, removing sections of their cerebral cortex.
-Burckhardt's decision to operate was informed by three pervasive views on the nature of mental illness and its relationship to the brain.
+Three pervasive views on the nature of mental illness and its relationship to the brain informed Burckhardt's decision to operate.
 First, the belief that mental illness was organic in nature, and reflected an underlying brain pathology; next, that the nervous system was organized according to an associationist model comprising an input or afferent system (a sensory center), a connecting system where information processing took place (an association center), and an output or efferent system (a motor center); and, finally, a modular conception of the brain whereby discrete mental faculties were connected to specific regions of the brain.
-Burckhardt's hypothesis was that by deliberately creating lesions in regions of the brain identified as association centers, a transformation in behaviour might ensue.
-According to his model, those mentally ill might experience "excitations abnormal in quality, quantity and intensity" in the sensory regions of the brain and this abnormal stimulation would then be transmitted to the motor regions giving rise to mental pathology.
+Burckhardt hypothesized that by deliberately creating lesions in regions of the brain identified as association centers, a transformation in behaviour might ensue.
+According to his model, those mentally ill might experience "excitations abnormal in quality, quantity and intensity" in the sensory regions of the brain, and this abnormal stimulation would then be transmitted to the motor regions, giving rise to mental pathology.
 He reasoned, however, that removing material from either of the sensory or motor zones could give rise to "grave functional disturbance".
 Instead, by targeting the association centers and creating a "ditch" around the motor region of the temporal lobe, he hoped to break their lines of communication and thus alleviate both mental symptoms and the experience of mental distress.